 The Recipe: Best Ever Broccoli Cheese Soup

 Pro Tip: Tiffany Azure of Creme de la Crumb has a specific caution to make when it comes to the cheese used in this soup.
-“Do not use pre-shredded cheddar,” she advises, it is “tossed” in a powdered coating that melts differently than freshly grated by hand.
+“Do not use pre-shredded cheddar,” she advises.
+It's “tossed” in a powdered coating that melts differently than the kind you freshly grate by hand.
 Good to know.

 Why We Love It: I’m the biggest supporter of a big old bowl of soup.
 It doesn’t even have to be cold out for me to crave it.
-This one is a great take on a cream of broccoli with a cheesy twist.
+This one is a great take on cream of broccoli, with a cheesy twist.

 The Recipe: Lemon Parmesan Roasted Asparagus

-The Seasonal Ingredient: This dish is one of my very favorites to repeat all spring long with the fresh-from-market asparagus.
-Not the dinky thin kind from the grocery store, but those really thick ones that roast perfectly.
+The Seasonal Ingredient: This dish is one of my very favorites to repeat all spring long with fresh-from-the-market asparagus—not the dinky thin kind from the grocery store, but those really thick ones that roast perfectly.

-Why I Love It: I don’t know anyone that doesn’t enjoy this side dish or any entree it doesn’t pair well with.
+Why I Love It: I don’t know anyone who doesn’t enjoy this side dish, or any entree it doesn’t pair well with.
 On nights when you’re stumped for a well-rounded family dinner menu, throw this one on the roster.